skibum55/csca5028/README.md

 > :warning:  ```.env``` needs to be updated with your information from the ```.env.example```

 Run the application with ``` make run ```.
-The homepage will be available here ->  [0.0.0.0:8000](http://0.0.0.0:8000).
+The homepage will be available here ->  [127.0.0.1:8000](http://127.0.0.1:8000).
 The first run will create a database and load a large public sentiment analysis model from [Hugging Face](https://huggingface.co/).
 Any messages not in the database will be collected and analyzed at this point too.

 ## TL;DR

 Source code is available at [Github](https://github.com/skibum55/csca5028) (minus credentials.)

 ### Stories Delivered

+###### Development automation ✅

+A ```Makefile``` was created for ease of task reuse.

 ##### Web application basic form, reporting ✅

 I chose the python [FastTAPI](https://fastapi.tiangolo.com/) framework as the basis for this application.
+It provides a great deal of built in features which I would not need to code myself.

 [Plotly](https://plotly.com/) is used for the data visualization.
+The JavaScript include was an almost codefree starting point.
+Plotly has excellent examples, a playground and it supports both javascript and python.

 ##### Docs